01

 Asset Allocation Is the Primary Driver of Your Investment Experience

-Research shows that asset allocation — the breakdown between stocks, bonds, cash, and other asset classes — accounts for the majority of long-term investment returns.
+Research suggests that asset allocation — the breakdown between stocks, bonds, cash, and other asset classes — has historically accounted for the majority of the variation in long-term portfolio returns.
 We focus on building diversified portfolios tailored to your goals, balancing the right mix of asset classes so your portfolio reflects your life, not a guess about next quarter.

 02

 No single investment is likely to consistently outperform the rest.
-We spread investments across sectors, regions, and asset classes to reduce the impact of any single underperforming investment.
-The result is a more stable experience over time — fewer dramatic swings, and a portfolio that doesn't depend on any one bet being right.
+We spread investments across sectors, regions, and asset classes to help reduce the impact of any single underperforming investment.
+The result can be a more stable experience over time — fewer dramatic swings, and a portfolio that doesn't depend on any one bet being right.
+Diversification does not eliminate risk or guarantee against loss.

 03